Skip to Content

 Coat Maintenance

-Bernedoodles, like other doodle breeds, demand consistent coat maintenance.
+Bernedoodles, like other doodle breeds, require consistent coat maintenance.
 Regular brushing and the occasional trim every 4 to 6 weeks are essential.
 The exact grooming frequency depends on their specific fur type and length.
 Longer, curly hair is more susceptible to tangling and thus needs more attention.

 Bernedoodle Cost and Where to Find One